dominodatalab/terraform-aws-eks/examples/deploy/README.md

 # Terraform Multi-Module Management

 ## Overview
 The `tf.sh` script provides a convenient method to manage multiple Terraform configurations for various components of a system.
 The primary modules managed by this script include `infra`, `cluster`, and `nodes`.
 These components might represent different layers of an infrastructure deployment.
+Similarly the `set-mod-version.sh` script helps to set the source module version on all three modules(`infra`, `cluster`, and `nodes`), see [README](../../README.md#Using_script).

 ## Pre-requisites
 * Ensure that `terraform` is installed and accessible in your path.